hojjang98/ML-Projects/scu_ai_competiton-2025/README.md

 ## 📌 Notes

-All experiments are tracked by date with versioned model scripts.
+- All experiments are tracked by date with versioned model scripts.
-Preprocessing is integrated within each model pipeline.
+- Preprocessing is integrated within each model pipeline.
-This structure emphasizes **reproducibility**, **experiment traceability**, and **progress logging**.
+- This structure emphasizes **reproducibility**, **experiment traceability**, and **progress logging**.
+- Feature engineering includes domain-inspired aggregates and interaction features.
+- Optuna consistently outperformed RandomizedSearchCV for LGBM.
+- Interestingly, the **simplest tuned model (LGBM only)** yielded the highest score.

 📂 Dataset is not included.
 Please refer to the [Kaggle competition page](https://www.kaggle.com/competitions/3-ai) to download the data.